sarahfatima1205/Surveillex/README.md

 ## 🧪 Usage

-You can use the `ShanghaiDataset` class to load the dataset for training and testing.
+You can use the `ShanghaiDataset` class to load the dataset for training and testing:

 ```python
 from dataset import ShanghaiDataset